ibm-cloud-docs/pattern-db2-sap-vpc/overview.md

 Following the Architecture Framework, the highly available SAP with Db2 on {{site.data.keyword.vpc_short}} pattern covers design considerations and architecture decisions for the following aspects and domains:

-- Compute: Virtual and Bare Metal Servers
+- Compute: Virtual and bare metal servers
 - Storage: Primary storage
 - Networking: In-cloud and cloud-to-enterprise connectivity including hostname resolution
 - Resiliency: High availability
-- Service Management: Monitoring, Logging, Auditing, Alerting
+- Service management: Monitoring, Logging, Auditing, Alerting

 The Architecture Framework provides a consistent approach to design cloud solutions by addressing requirements across a set of "aspects" and "domains", which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
-For more details, see [Introduction to the Architecture Framework](/docs/architecture-framework).
+For more information, see [Introduction to the Architecture Framework](/docs/architecture-framework).